Lisette Oropesa: Performances elsewhere

 In 2017, she started her year at the Lausanne Opera, performing her first Ophélie in Hamlet.
 Jacques Schmitt from ResMusica wrote, "She does not have the stratospheric highs that Natalie Dessay had (who will ever have them?).
 She does not have her theatrical madness either.
 And yet, with "her" Ophélie, she offers a voice and theatrical character that is overwhelming with love, despair, ingenuity and authenticity as it is rare to see and hear."
-She then went to Washington, DC to perform in recital, which was highly praised.
+She then went to Washington, D.C., to perform in recital, which was highly praised.
 "The evening opened with "Ragion nell'alma siede," an aria from Haydn's opera Il mondo della luna.
 It was a gutsy move, and Oropesa easily filled the smaller venue with sound.
 The accuracy during runs was striking, as were the highest notes, all produced with facility.
 Her tone turned especially limpid on the little cadenza."
 This performance was recorded on video and was released to YouTube, culminating into the creation of her first album titled Within/Without.
 Next, she was in Munich for a performance of Die Entführung aus dem Serail with the Bavarian State Opera, making it her fourth year in a row of performing this role there.
 She then went on to perform a new production of Rigoletto at the Dutch National Opera directed by Damiano Michieletto, in this well-reviewed production, she was noted as being "Slender and graceful, soprano Lisette Oropesa was simply world-class as Gilda, with flawless emission and generous top notes, crystalline up to high E. The long trill at the end of "Caro nome" would have traced a perfect zigzag on a pitch visualiser.
 Even more stunning than her bravura was the melting glow at the centre of her voice, her morbidezza (softness)."
 Shortly after, she stepped in for two performances of Rigoletto at the Paris Opera, filling in for an ailing singer.
 She was reported to have received a standing ovation for her interpretation.
 She spent the summer debuting the role of Norina in Don Pasquale at Glyndebourne where she received accolades in the role.
 She was next heard in Paris for a concert of Falstaff with the Orchestre de Paris where she announced it would be the last performance of Nannetta she will sing.
 She then went on to debut at the Royal Opera House in the title role of Lucia di Lammermoor.
 She was given universally rave reviews for her interpretation.
 "Lucia is her first Royal Opera role, and the Cuban-American soprano is sensationally good."
-She was given a standing ovation for her performance.